kassymart/ME405/README.md

 Instructions for Romi Robot
 ---------------
-1. **Compile and Upload Code**: Compile the project code and upload it to the Romi's microcontroller.
+1. **Compile and Upload Code**: Compile the project code and upload it to the Romi's microcontroller using PuTTY.
 Ensure there are no errors during compilation and uploading.
 2. **Initiate the Program**: Place the robot on the track and initiate the program.
 3. **Calibrate IMU**: Rotate the Romi chassis around until the IMU sensor reads a value of 3 for the magnetometer, accelerometer, and gyroscope.
 This ensures accurate orientation data.
-4. **Calibrate Starting Heading**: Sway the Romi back and forth to calibrate its starting heading.
+4. **Calibrate Starting Heading**: Point the Romi in the direction of the first desired vector to calibrate its starting heading.
 This step helps the IMU set a reference point for direction.
 5. **Observe Romi's Behavior**: Place Romi on the track and observe its behavior as it runs through the track.
-6. **Adjust PID Constants**: Fine-tune the PID (Proportional-Integral-Derivative) constants to optimize Romi's behavior and movements for the track.
+6. **Adjust PID Constants**: Fine-tune the PID gains and needed encoder counts to optimize Romi's behavior and movements for the track.
 This may involve several iterations of testing and adjustment.

 Conclusion